-As I show you above, you cannot extend a drive by shrinking another one, so some people try to delete the adjacent partition.
-Disk space of this partition will be converted to Unallocated, so Extend Volume is enabled.
+As I show you above, you cannot extend a drive by shrinking another one, so some people try to delete the adjacent partition, then disk space of this partition will be converted to Unallocated, so Extend Volume is enabled.
 It works indeed to GPT disk, but to MBR disk, it depends.

-Do NOT delete D to expand C drive if you installed programs in D, or there is Windows service running from it.
+Do NOT delete D to expand C drive if you installed programs or there is Windows service running from D.

-In GPT disk, you can create many partition and all partitions are Primary.
+In GPT disk, you can create many partitions and all are Primary.
 But in MBR disk, you can only create 4 partitions if they are all Primary.
 Because there are only 4 entries in Master Boot Record, from which Operating System can locate the position of each partition.

 To create more that 4 partitions, one of the entry must be assigned to the Extended partition.
-Extended partition works like a container and all Logical partitions should be created in it.
-Unlike Primary partition, disk space of a Logical partition will be converted to Free space after deleting.
-Free space is still a part in the container (Extended Partition), so it cannot be combined to other Primary partition.
+Extended partition works like a container and all Logical partitions must be created in it.

-: Download NIUBI Partition Editor, right click drive D and select "Resize/Move Volume", drag middle position rightwards in the pop-up window.
+Step 1: Download NIUBI Partition Editor, right click drive D and select "Resize/Move Volume", drag middle position rightwards in the pop-up window.

-Right click C drive and select "Resize/Move Volume", drag left border leftwards to combine Unallocated space directly.
+Right click E and select "Resize/Move Volume", drag left border leftwards to combine Unallocated space directly.